 ScaleHealthTech welcomes Industry Veteran Dr. Feby Abraham to its advisory board as a Chief Advisor

-ATLANTA and NOIDA, India, Sept.
-6, 2024 /PRNewswire/ -- ScaleHealthTech, a boutique Health IT consulting and digital transformation specialist, today announced that Dr. Feby Abraham, Ph.D., has joined its advisory team as Chief Advisor.
+ATLANTA, Sept.
+9, 2024 /PRNewswire/ -- ScaleHealthTech, a boutique Health IT consulting and digital transformation specialist, today announced that Dr. Feby Abraham, Ph.D., has joined its advisory team as Chief Advisor.
 Dr. Abraham's appointment marks a pivotal moment in ScaleHealthTech's ongoing mission to bridge the gap between healthcare stakeholders' strategic priorities and their operational capabilities.

 ScaleHealthTech's recent inauguration of the Centre for Digital Health Innovation (CDHI) in Noida, India, underscores ScaleHealthTech's steadfast commitment to advancing the future of healthcare through pioneering digital solutions that address the evolving demands of the global health IT landscape.